Two myths about relationships with ladyboys

 Originally posted 2021-02-21 14:41:58.

-There are subtle nuances of difference but no more than one might encounter if in a relationship with someone from a different cultural background.
+There are subtle nuances of difference but no more than one might encounter in a relationship with someone from a different cultural background.

-I think the most damaging of the myths, regarding transwomen who retain their genitalia, is that they will want to use it in the way that a man would.
+I think the most damaging of the myths, regarding ladyboys who retain their genitalia, is that they will want to use it in the way that a man would.
 Outside of sex work, this is rare; most just won’t.
 (I do know some who do, for pleasure and in private but they are unusual, likely well under 10%.)

 books by rod fleming